IBM-Cloud/cf-nodejs-c2c-demo/README.md

 - type in a service name, for this example: guestbook
 - choose a region/location
 - add tag: "cloudant-database"
-- choose your prefered authentification method: recommended "Use only IAM" to log into Cloudant with your IBM Cloud credentials
+- select the authentification method: "Use both legacy credentials and IAM" to log into Cloudant using HTTP basic auth
 - choose your prefered pricing plan ...
 Lite plan is completely sufficent
 - in the resource list, under "Cloud Foundry Apps", click on the name of your previously created "guestbook-main" application -> alternatively you can also search for the name or filter for the "guestbook" tag in the table
 - in the side-bar, click on the item "Connections"